 \section{Weighted Likelihood}

-In the seminal paper by \cite{stein1956} the notion of borrowing information from samples drawn from populations other than the population of direct interest was explored.
+In his seminal paper, \cite{stein1956} explored the notion of borrowing information from samples drawn from populations other than the population of direct interest.
 The author changed conventional estimation approaches when he showed that the maximum likelihood estimators (MLEs) for the means of independent Gaussian populations with known variance are inadmissible when the number of populations exceeds two.
-This phenomenon led to a number of alternative estimators that dominated the MLE, including but not limited to the celebrated James-Stein estimator \cite{james1961}, the modified James-Stein estimator \cite{berry1994}, and the minimax estimators presented by \cite{baranchik1970} and \cite{strawderman1973}.
-These Stein-type estimators are closely connected with weighted likelihood.
-In fact, when the weights are appropriately defined, the James-Stein estimator is a special case of the weighted likelihood estimator \cite{wang2006}.
+This phenomenon led to a number of alternative estimators that dominate the MLE, including but not limited to the celebrated James-Stein estimator \citep{james1961}, the modified James-Stein estimator \citep{berry1994}, and the minimax estimators presented by \cite{baranchik1970} and \cite{strawderman1973}.
+These Stein-type estimators are closely connected to the weighted likelihood.
+In fact, when the weights are appropriately defined, the James-Stein estimator can be written as a special case of the weighted likelihood estimator \citep{wang2006}.

-Another closely connected forerunner to the weighted likelihood is the relevance weighted likelihood (REWL; \cite{hu1994, hu1997,hu2001}).
-The REWL borrows information from distributions thought to be similar to the distribution of inferential interest to produce better estimates --- in terms of mean squared error --- of the target distribution.
-The asymptotic properties of this class of estimators generalizes the work of \cite{wald} for the traditional MLE and are presented for the parametric case in \cite{hu1997}.
+Another closely connected forerunner to the weighted likelihood is the relevance weighted likelihood \citep[REWL;][]{hu1994, hu1997,hu2001}.
+The REWL borrows information from distributions thought to be similar to the distribution of inferential interest to produce better estimates, in terms of mean squared error, of the target distribution.
+The asymptotic properties of this class of estimators generalize the work of \cite{wald} for the traditional MLE and are presented for the parametric case by \cite{hu1997}.

 Not long after, the weighted likelihood was formulated.
-Subsequently, it has been theoretically solidified and expounded upon by several authors (e.g. \cite{wang2001}, \cite{huZidek2002}, \cite{wang2006}, \cite{wang2004}, \cite{wang2005}, \cite{plante2008}, \cite{plante2009}).
-The weighted likelihood adopts a different paradigm than the REWL, which assumes information about $\bTheta$ increases as the number of populations grows (cf. \cite{hu1997}).
-In contrast, the asymptotic theory employed in weighted likelihood assumes that the number of populations is fixed as sample size tends to infinity (cf. \cite{wang2004}).
-The derivation of both the non-parametric and parametric versions of their weighted likelihood are detailed in \cite{huZidek2002}.
+Subsequently, it has been theoretically solidified and expounded upon by several authors \citep[e.g.,][]{wang2001, huZidek2002, wang2004, wang2005, wang2006, plante2008, plante2009}.
+The weighted likelihood adopts a different paradigm than the REWL, which assumes information about $\bTheta$ increases as the number of populations grows \citep[cf.][]{hu1997}.
+In contrast, the asymptotic theory of weighted likelihood estimators assumes that the number of populations is fixed as sample size tends to infinity \citep[cf.][]{wang2004}.
+The derivation of both the non-parametric and parametric versions of their weighted likelihood are detailed by \cite{huZidek2002}.